-From streaks to patchiness to dodgy colour, self tanning can be a minefield.
-We quizzed tan expert James Read on how to come back from even the most disastrous of tanning mishaps…
+From streaks and patchiness to dodgy colour, self-tanning can be a minefield.
+We quizzed tan experts James Read and Claire Lambert on how to come back from even the most disastrous of tanning mishaps…

 We’ve likely all been there, at least once.
-You’ve got to dash out the door for an important occasion, and your tan’s gone stripy.
+You’ve got to dash out the door for an important occasion, and your tan has gone stripey.
 Maybe you’ve also got a bit of tan on your top, not to mention your bathroom walls, and you don’t know where to begin the clean-up process of both self and space.
 It’s starting to feel like tanning was far too much trouble to go to in the first place, and your stress levels, not to mention your skin tone, are no longer on an even keel.
-Yet, it doesn’t need to be this way.
-We called on tanning pioneer James Read to solve some of our most burning frustrations relating to fake tan, and for reassurance that it’s not only possible to salvage a botched job, but to avoid it altogether.

-James Read: “Tans have improved over the last few years and they continue to do so.
-I would say always use a tanning mitt as this helps to make the application much more even.
-Apply one thin layer, wait 30 mins and then apply a second layer.
-Remember to leave your hands and feet until last, and work the excess tan from your arms onto your hands and from your legs onto your feet and ankles.
-Self-tans will always have that ever-familiar smell, as it comes from the DHA chemical that stains (tans) your skin.
-Each person is different, so it smells different on everyone, but most brands now use odourless or organic DHAs now which helps.”
+James Read: “Always use a tanning mitt as this helps to make the application much more even.
+Apply one thin layer, wait 30 minutes and then apply a second layer.
+Leave your hands and feet until last, and work the excess tan from your arms onto your hands and from your legs onto your feet and ankles.
+Self tans will always have that ever-familiar smell, as it comes from the DHA chemical that stains (ie tans) your skin.
+Each person is different, so it smells different on everyone, but most brands now use odourless or organic DHAs now.”

-I've managed to tan my palms and the soles of my feet.
-What now?
+How do I remove fake tan from my palms and the soles of my feet?

-JR: “Always use a wet wipe straight after tanning on these areas, as this will remove the tan.
-If you have forgotten to do this and they are stained, soak a flannel in a mixture of lemon and lime juice with water, put in the microwave for a minutes and leave to cool.
-Then rub over the areas which are over tanned and this will break the colour down.”
+JR: “Always use a [biodegradeable] wet wipe straight after tanning on these areas, as this will remove the tan.
+If you have forgotten to do this and they are stained, soak a flannel in a mixture of lemon and lime juice with water, put in the microwave for a minute and leave to cool.
+Then rub over the areas which are over-tanned and this will help break the colour down.”

 JR: “Professionals should always give you some paper knickers to wear, but you can wear your own if you would rather.
-If you’re feeling uncomfortable you can wear your bra, but I would suggest to take down your straps, as you don't want tan lines.
+If you’re feeling uncomfortable you can wear your bra, but I would suggest taking down your straps, as you don't want tan lines.
 When they have finished just wait a few minutes before getting dressed and make sure to wear loose, dark clothing.
-Don't wash (including your hands!) and shower as normal the next morning or 8 hours later.”
+Don't wash (including backs of hands!) and shower for eight hours.”

 My tan is tacky.
 Can I still get dressed?
 What should I avoid?
 I'm worried about my sheets…

 JR: “Always wait a few minutes after tanning.
 Rub talcum powder under your breasts, armpits and backs of legs as this will stop your tan from sweating off.
-White sheets are ok as the tan will come out when you next wash them, but if it really bothers you, try to use something like my Sleep Mask Tan, £35, as this is colourless so you won’t get any transfer.”
+White sheets are OK as the tan will come out when you next wash them, but if it really bothers you, try to use a colourless tan like my Sleep Mask Tan £29.05 so you won’t get any transfer.”

-JR: “Yes of course.
-Get thee to a steam room and sit in there for 20 mins.
-Sounds bizarre but it does tend to reduce the colour by a few shades, and if you can handle the heat, stay for a bit longer until the tan has completely come off.
-I learnt this trick from personal experience!”
+JR: “Not the most practical, but if you can, go to a steam room and sit in there for 20 minutes.
+Sounds bizarre but it does tend to reduce the colour by a few shades and if you can handle the heat, stay for a bit longer until the tan has completely come off.
+I learned this trick from personal experience!”

-JR: “Maybe you did not apply enough, or you have used an old self-tan that been sitting in the cupboard for a year, which means it does not work as well.
-I always recommend to use an aftersun or my Tan Accelerator, £25, as this prevents your tan (real or fake) from fading too quickly.
-Instead it’ll wear off nice and evenly.”
+JR: “Maybe you didn't apply enough, or you have used an old self-tan that has been sitting in the cupboard for a year, which means it doesn't work as well.
+I always recommend using an aftersun as this prevents your tan (real or fake) from fading too quickly.
+Instead, it’ll wear off nice and evenly.”

-JR: “Yes it will remove your self-tan if you wet shave.
+JR: “it does remove your self-tan if you wet shave.
 The best way is to use an electric shaver, as it will remove the top layer of your hair rather than your skin.”

-My normal makeup now looks quite off with my deep tan.
+My normal makeup doesn't match my tan.
 Any advice?

 JR: “Keep the tan very natural on your face.
-Less is definitely more and you can always build up the colour with a bronzer.
-Take a selfie with your phone making sure the flash is on, this way you can see if the colour suits you.”
+Less is definitely more and you can always build up the colour with a bronzer."

 I don't have time for all of this.
 How can I get a glow with a minimal amount of fuss?

 JR: “Wash off tans are great and you can’t go wrong.
-Bronzing mists tan you in minutes and dry in 60 seconds so they’re another great alternative, that's why I created my H2O Tan Mist, £21.
-This works over the top of your makeup or SPF - it's all about ‘on the go’ tanning next year, which means quick, easy and hassle free.”
+Face tanning mists gradual tan you in minutes and dry in quickly so they’re another great alternative, that's why I created my H2O Tan Mist £20.
+This works over the top of your makeup or SPF.
+It's all about ‘on the go’ which means quick, easy and hassle-free.”

 After more tanning advice?
-Check out 10 self-tan tips that everyone needs to know before attempting a glow...
+Check out these expert tanning tips to help you glow like a pro